-This section provides information about audio clock cabling.
-In general, if all your audio/video devices are connected to house reference, audio clock cabling is not required.
-The need for audio clock cabling arises when an external audio clock signal from the appropriate video board must be used to synchronize the audio to the video.
-Cabling between connectors on the top of the video boards and connectors on the top of the ASPB provide the external audio clock signals.
+This section provides some general rules about audio clock cabling when either an ASPB or an Audio I/O board is installed.
+Audio clock signals from the appropriate video board synchronize the audio to the video during Record.
+Internal cabling between connectors on the top of the video boards and connectors on the top of the audio boards provide the clock signals to the audio boards.